Debbie Reynolds

-Mary Frances "Debbie" Reynolds (April 1, 1932 – December 28, 2016) was an American actress, singer, and businesswoman.
-Her career spanned almost 70 years.
-She was nominated for the Golden Globe Award for Most Promising Newcomer for her portrayal of Helen Kane in the 1950 film Three Little Words.
+Mary Frances "Debbie" Reynolds (April 1, 1932 – December 28, 2016) was an American actress, singer and entrepreneur.
+Her acting career spanned almost 70 years.
+Reynolds performed on stage and television and in films into her 80s.

+She was nominated for a Golden Globe Award for Most Promising Newcomer with her portrayal of Helen Kane in the 1950 film Three Little Words.
 Her breakout role was her first leading role, as Kathy Selden in Singin' in the Rain (1952).
-Her other successes include The Affairs of Dobie Gillis (1953), Susan Slept Here (1954), Bundle of Joy (1956 Golden Globe nomination), The Catered Affair (1956 National Board of Review Best Supporting Actress Winner), and Tammy and the Bachelor (1957), in which her performance of the song "Tammy" reached number one on the Billboard music charts.
-In 1959, she released her first pop music album, titled Debbie.

-She starred in Singin' in the Rain (1952), How the West Was Won (1962), and The Unsinkable Molly Brown (1964), a biographical film about the famously boisterous Molly Brown.
-Her performance as Brown earned her a nomination for the Academy Award for Best Actress.
-Her other films include The Singing Nun (1966), Divorce American Style (1967), What's the Matter with Helen?
-(1971), Charlotte's Web (1973), Mother (1996) (Golden Globe nomination), and In & Out (1997).
-Reynolds was also a cabaret performer.
-In 1979, she founded the Debbie Reynolds Dance Studio in North Hollywood, which was demolished in 2019 after being sold at auction, despite efforts to turn it into a museum.
+Her other successes include The Affairs of Dobie Gillis (1953), Susan Slept Here (1954), Bundle of Joy (1956 Golden Globe nomination), The Catered Affair (1956 National Board of Review Best Supporting Actress Winner), and Tammy and the Bachelor (1957), in which her performance of the song "Tammy" topped the Billboard music charts.
+In 1959, she starred in The Mating Game with Tony Randall, and released Debbie, her first pop music album.
+She starred in Singin' in the Rain (1952) with Gene Kelly, How the West Was Won (1962), and The Unsinkable Molly Brown (1964), where her performance as the famously boisterous Titanic passenger Margaret "Molly" Brown earned Reynolds an Academy Award nomination for Best Actress.
+Her other films include: The Singing Nun (1966), Divorce American Style (1967), What's the Matter with Helen?
+(1971), Mother (1996; Golden Globe nomination) and In & Out (1997).
+She was known for voicing Charlotte A. Cavatica in Charlotte's Web (1973).
+Reynolds was also known as a cabaret performer; in 1979, she opened the Debbie Reynolds Dance Studio in North Hollywood.